Deep-submergence rescue vehicle

-A deep-submergence rescue vehicle (DSRV) is a type of deep-submergence vehicle used for rescue of downed submarines and clandestine missions.
-While DSRV is the term most often used by the United States Navy, other nations have different designations for their vehicles.
+A deep-submergence rescue vehicle (DSRV) is a type of deep-submergence vehicle used for rescue of personnel from disabled submarines and submersibles.
+While DSRV is the term most often used by the United States Navy, other nations have different designations for their equivalent vehicles.

 List of deep submergence rescue vehicles

-Australian models
+Australia

-ASRV Remora ("Really Excellent Method Of Rescuing Aussies") was the Australian navy's DSRV.
+ASRV Remora was the Australian navy's DSRV.
 It is based on a diving bell design.

-Chinese models
+China

 The People's Republic of China has three Type 925 Dajiang class and three Type 926 class.
 Each ship is equipped with either two Type 7103 DSRV or one LR7 crewed submersible undersea rescue vehicle.

-European models
+Europe

 France, Norway and the UK share the NATO Submarine Rescue System programme.